Hazard identification & risk assessment policy template

 Risk assessment process

-Step-by-step approach to evaluating identified hazards.
+A step-by-step approach to evaluating each identified hazard.

 Risk matrix explained